 A beacon of prayerGlasgow Cathedral is the finest building of the 1200s now surviving in mainland Scotland.
 But parts of it are even older.

-Reform and re-useThe Protestant Reformation of 1560 did away with the need for bishops answerable to the Pope.
-Although bishops did continue in the established church in Scotland until their final abolition in 1689, their role was greatly reduced.
+Reform and re-useThe Protestant Reformation of 1560 removed the need for bishops answerable to the Pope.
+Bishops did continue in the established church in Scotland until their final abolition in 1689, but their role was greatly reduced.
 Their cathedral was ‘cleansed’ of its Catholic trappings and put to use as a parish kirk – in fact, three parish kirks.
 The choir housed the Inner High Kirk, the west end of the nave the Outer High Kirk, and the crypt the Barony Kirk.

 Ring Of Brodgar Stone Circle and Henge